jquintozamora/blog/source/_posts/2018/changing-my-blogging-platform-to-github-pages.md

 ## Markdown
-I _used_ to write my blog post using **Windows Live Writer** because it handles really well copying and pasting from other sources, you could **copy and paste images** as well and its integration with `WordPress` was 👌.
+I _used_ to write my blog posts using **Windows Live Writer** because it handles really well copying and pasting from code editors, you could **copy and paste images** as well and its integration with `WordPress` was 👌.

 Currently, I use **macOS** at work and **Windows** at home, then I need a multi-device writing platform.